What we treat

 Mounjaro slows down how your stomach empties to help you feel fuller for longer—but this can also affect how well your body absorbs oral medications, including oral HRT.
 This may impact any hormonal component, but it's especially important if you're taking oral progesterone, which protects the lining of your womb.
 If it’s not absorbed properly, it could lead to breakthrough bleeding or make your HRT less effective.

 FYI: Patches, gels, and other non-oral forms of HRT aren’t affected by this, so they’re usually a safer bet while on Mounjaro.
-If you’re starting, switching to, or increasing your dose of weight loss injections like Mounjaro, it’s a good idea to check in with your GP or HRT provider.
+If you’re starting, switching to, or increasing your dose of weight loss injections like Mounjaro, it’s a good idea to speak with your GP or HRT provider.
 They might recommend moving to a non-oral option to keep your treatment safe and effective.

 And if you do notice unexpected bleeding, always speak to your provider to rule out anything that needs attention.